Ruhisawant/Vue-Personal-Porfolio/README.md

 - **Home Section**: Toggle between different welcome messages and increment the visitor counter.
 - **Projects Section**: Toggle the display of the project count.
 - **Contact Form**: Fill in your details and submit the form.
 The form data is saved and persists in local storage.
+- **Navigation**: Use Vue Router to navigate between the homepage and project page.

 ## Technologies Used

 - Vue 3
 - Vite
 - Pinia
+- Vue Router
 - CSS Animations

 Thank you for visiting!